CipherMethod/quote/README.md

 # quote
 Generate a text file with contents from a randomly selected file in a directory of .qt files.
+Used to display random quotes on a web site.